 This way, you can also create your own itinerary and spend as much time as you like at each stop, without worrying about the schedules and preferences of other tourists.
 It’s a fantastic way to make the most of your budget while having an unforgettable adventure.

 Stay in Guesthouses

-No matter where you choose to stay, buildings are not allowed to rise above palm tree height and you will never be far away from the beach… or the jungle!
+Buildings in Seychelles are not allowed to rise above palm tree height and no matter where you stay, you’ll always be just a stone’s throw away from the stunning beaches or the lush jungle.

-On the other hand, if your accommodation offers self-catering facilities, you can keep the costs even lower by preparing your own meals.
-Visit the Victoria Food Market (Mo-Sa 06.00 – 18.00) or the local market in Beau Vallon and you will find lots of fresh fruits, vegetables, and fish.
-Just bear in mind that most of the food in Seychelles has to be imported, so everything that is not locally produced will be pricey.
+If you’re staying in accommodations with self-catering facilities, you can save even more money by preparing your own meals.
+Shop at the Victoria Food Market (open from Monday to Saturday from 06.00 to 18.00) or the local market in Beau Vallon for fresh fruits, vegetables, and fish.
+Just keep in mind that most of the food in Seychelles is imported, so items that aren’t locally produced will be pricier.

 Bring along the Essentials

-In Seychelles, all tourists are expected to pay for accommodation, car rental, and excursions either in dollars or in euros, with the latter being the most widely accepted currency.
-However, you can use the local currency, the Seychellois Rupee (SCR), to pay for buses, local markets, and take-away meals.
+As a tourist, you are expected to pay for your accommodation, car rentals, and excursions in either dollars or euros, with euros being the most widely accepted currency.
+However, if you want to save some money, you can use the local currency, the Seychellois Rupee (SCR), to pay for buses, local markets, and takeaway meals.

 Anse Georgette, Praslin

 In a world where exotic destinations often come with a hefty price tag, Seychelles offers a refreshing alternative.
 With a little bit of planning and research, you can explore this paradise on a budget, without compromising on the experience.
 From choosing the right time to travel, to opting for affordable accommodations and local cuisine, there are plenty of ways to experience the vibrant culture of this stunning destination without breaking the bank.